-Supervisors are responsible for ensuring that subordinates receive required safety training before undestaking related job duties and for ensuring that training is kept current at all times.
+Supervisors are responsible for ensuring that subordinates receive required safety training before undertaking related job duties and for ensuring that training is kept current at all times.
 Review the course descriptions below and check all that are applicable for the above named employee to conduct his/her duties.

-New Personnel.
+New Personnel:

-The supervisor must sign this form and submit it to the Laboratory Director's Executive Assistant (EA) prior to the new employee checking in.
-The employee's signature will be obtained during the check in process.
+The supervisor must sign this form and submit it to the Administrative Division Administrative Assistant(ADAA) prior to the new employee checking in.
+The ADAA will obtain the employee's signature during check in.